neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

+### Component Refactoring
+We are refactoring all components that use decorators to use standard class syntax.
+This is to ensure compatibility with future versions of Lit and to make the codebase more maintainable.

+#### Successfully Refactored Components
+1. Navigation Component
+2. Dropdown Component
+3. Modal Component
+4. Tooltip Component
+5. Tabs Component
+6. Card Component
+7. Alert Component
+8. Button Component
+9. Checkbox Component
+10. Error Page Component
+11. FAQ Accordion Component

+#### Changes Made
+- Updated properties syntax from `static properties = {}` to `static get properties() { return {}; }`
+- Updated styles syntax from `static styles = css``...`` to `static get styles() { return css``...``; }`
+- Fixed test issues related to timing of class updates
+- Refactored components to use standard class syntax instead of decorators

+## Next Steps

+### Component Refactoring
+- All components have been successfully refactored to standard class syntax!
+- Document the refactoring process and lessons learned
+- Consider adding automated tests to ensure no decorators are used in the future

 ### Refactoring Frontend Components to Standard Class Syntax

 We are currently refactoring frontend components to use standard class syntax instead of decorators for better compatibility with newer versions of Lit.
 This involves: